How an Anti-Inflammatory Diet Transforms Your Skin and Health

 What Is an Anti-Inflammatory Diet?

-Why Does an Anti-Inflammatory Diet Improve Skin Health?
+How Does an Anti-Inflammatory Diet Improve Skin Health?

 Inflammation wreaks havoc on the body, and your skin is no exception.
 When your body is in a constant state of low-grade inflammation—caused by processed foods, sugar, or stress—it shows up in the form of breakouts, redness, dryness, rash, or itchy patches.
 Find out more about inflammation here.